matinpf/ECDHE_RSA_Python/README.md

 # Overview

 The security protocols course was exiting in master.
 I did two programming homework for it course.
 One of them is the implementation of Ephemeral Elliptic-curve Diffie–Hellman with RSA Signature with python in the form of a class.
 ECDHE is a key agreement protocol that provides forward secrecy.
-In this project, I used P-19,NIST FIPS 186-4 Standard curve.
+In this project, I used P-192 curve, which is NIST Standard.
 In the following was explained function one by one.

 "xgcd": calculate modular inverse using the extended euclidean algorithm.